 Optimize Azure Data Lake Storage Gen2 for performance

-Whether you are using on-premises machines or VMs in Azure, you should carefully select the appropriate hardware.
-For Source Disk Hardware, prefer SSDs to HDDs and pick disk hardware with faster spindles.
-For Source Network Hardware, use the fastest NICs possible.
-On Azure, we recommend Azure D14 VMs which have the appropriately powerful disk and networking hardware.
+Whether you are using on-premise machines or Virtual Machines (VMs) in Azure, make sure to carefully select the appropriate hardware.
+For disk hardware, consider using Solid State Drives (SSD) and pick disk hardware that has faster spindles.
+For network hardware, use the fastest Network Interface Controllers (NIC) as possible.
+On Azure, we recommend Azure D14 VMs, which have the appropriately powerful disk and networking hardware.

 Configure data ingestion tools for maximum parallelization